zaiisao/Documentation/en/Interactive Broadcast/android_video.md

 -keep class io.agora.**{*;}
 ```

-The Android environment is now set up to use the Agora Video SDK.
+The Android environment is now set up to use the Agora Video SDK.test